thedashdude/HotlineLevelGenerator/README.md

 # HotlineLevelGenerator
 HotlineLevelGenerator generates random levels for Hotline Miami 2: Wrong Number. main.lua when run writes data to wll.txt, obj.txt and tls.txt.
-To transfer this level to Hotline Miami 2 do the following:
+To transfer this level to Hotline Miami 2
 ---
   1. Create a new level in the HM2 level editor.
   2. Hit 'o' while it is highlighted to open the files for it.